note, all links open in a new tab or window

 Orndance Survey maps are also available on their

-overlay the two.
+main site.
 There are also links to many old

 maps from around Lancashire and Cheshire on Rootsweb.